-Additional preliminary ARC staff comments are included in this report.
+Additional preliminary ARC staff comments related to transportation and water resources, are included in this report.

-Further to the above, Maturing Neighborhoods were primarily developed prior to 1970 and are typically adjacent to the Region Core and Regional Employment Corridors.
+Further to the above, Maturing Neighborhoods were primarily developed prior to 1970.
+These areas are typically adjacent to the Region Core and Regional Employment Corridors.
 These three areas, combined, represent a significant percentage of the region's jobs and population.
-General policy recommendations for Maturing Neighborhoods include:

-- Improve safety and quality of transit options by providing alternatives for end-of-trip facilities (such as bicycle racks) and sidewalks and/or shelters adjacent to bus stops
+General policy recommendations for Maturing Neighborhoods include: -Improve safety and quality of transit options by providing alternatives for end-of-trip facilities (such as bicycle racks) and sidewalks and/ or shelters adjacent to bus stops

-- Identify and remedy incidents of "food deserts" within neighborhoods, particularly in traditionally underserved neighborhoods and schools
+-Identify and remedy incidents of "food deserts" within neighborhoods, particularly in traditionally underserved neighborhoods and schools

-- Promote mixed use where locally appropriate, specifically in areas served by existing or planned transit
+-Promote mixed use where locally appropriate, specifically in areas served by existing or planned transit

-- Develop policies and establish design standards to ensure new and infill development is compatible with existing neighborhoods
+-Develop policies and establish design standards to ensure new and infill development is compatible with existing neighborhoods